19hours/sg-statutes/Acts/Income Tax Act.md

 (3) No person appointed under, or employed in carrying out, the provisions of this Act shall be required to produce in any court any return, document or assessment, or to divulge or communicate to any court any matter or thing coming under his notice in the performance of his duties under this Act except as may be necessary for the purpose of carrying into effect the provisions of this Act, or in order to institute a prosecution, or in the course of a prosecution, for any offence committed in relation to income tax.

-(4) The obligation as to secrecy imposed by this section shall not prevent the disclosure to the authorised officers of the government of any other country of such facts as may be necessary —
+(4) The obligation as to secrecy imposed by this section shall not prevent the disclosure to the authorised officers of the government of any other country —

-(a) to enable the proper relief from income tax to be given in either country, where provision exists for the granting of relief in respect of taxes paid in the other country; or
+(a) of such facts as may be necessary to enable the proper relief from income tax to be given in either country, where provision exists for the granting of relief in respect of taxes paid in the other country; or

-(b) for the avoidance of double taxation and the prevention of fiscal evasion in either country, where an arrangement under section 49 is in operation between the government of that country and the Government of Singapore.
+(b) of any information for the purpose of discharging an obligation of Singapore under an arrangement between the government of that country and the Government of Singapore that has effect under section 49 or 105BA;

+[22/2011 wef 20/12/2011]

 (5) Notwithstanding anything in this section, the Comptroller shall permit the Minister, the Auditor-General or any officer duly authorised in that behalf by the Auditor-General to have such access to any records or documents as may be necessary for the performance of his official duties.